8ctopus/webp8/README.md

 # test webp8
 php src/EntryPoint.php convert images

+# cleanup test dir
+git clean -xfd images
 ```

 # improvement ideas

-- check that image does not have size 0 after generation
+- check that converted image does not have a size of 0
+- add hint on how to install on windows